openhab/openhab1-addons/bundles/binding/org.openhab.binding.weather/README.md

 String   Temperatur_MinMax   "Min/Max [%s °C]"   {weather="locationId=home, forecast=0, type=temperature, property=minMax, roundingMode=down, scale=0"}
 > Temperatur_MinMax state updated to 8/17
 ```

+### Units

+Some providers (eg. ForecastIO) allow passing a units parameter in method calls in order to specify which units (metric (SI) or imperial (US)) should be used by returned data.
+Not all providers support this, however.

+Starting with the 1.10.0 release of the binding, the configuration contains a new setting to allow this to be user configurable:

+    #location.<locationId1>.units=

+The values used for this setting will depend on the provider being used.
+As an example, for ForecastIO, this allows retrieving the current conditions in either `si` (metric) or `us` (imperial) units:

+    Light rain on Sunday through Wednesday, with temperatures bottoming out at 29°C on Monday.
+    Light rain on Sunday through Wednesday, with temperatures bottoming out at 84°F on Monday.

 ### Unit conversion